teambit/docs/docs/build-pipeline/01-overview.md

 title: Overview
 ---

 The build pipeline is an orchestrator of 'build tasks'.
-These orchestrated tasks make up a CI workflow that is environment-specific.
-That means different components using different environments will go through different workflows.
+These orchestrated tasks are defined by the environment.
+That makes the build pipeline an environment-specific CI, that affects only those components handled by the corresponding environment.

 The build pipeline runs on your local environment and remotely, on a CI server of your choice.